Living Donor Kidney Transplant

 - Insurance companies have different rules about providing health and/or life insurance to people who have one kidney.
-The potential donor must speak with a social worker about these kinds of issues.
+The potential living donor must speak with a social worker about these kinds of issues.

-- There are no direct health benefits to the donor, but there may be psychological benefits.
-Many donors feel rewarded and very happy from helping a loved-one or person in need.
+- There are no direct health benefits to the living donor, but there may be psychological benefits.
+Many living donors feel rewarded and very happy from helping a loved-one or person in need.
 Many times they can see the life of that person improved greatly after the transplant.

 How to ask someone to be a living donor

 Asking someone to donate an organ is a major decision, but it can be a lifesaving effort, as well.
 Possible living donors can include family, friends co-workers and acquaintances.
 Therefore, it's important to inform those people of your child’s need for an organ transplant.
-Often, just discussing your child’s situation with these individuals will elicit volunteer donors.
+Often, just discussing your child’s situation with these individuals will elicit volunteer living donors.